 There’s so many crafty things that I love working with and since I enjoy experimenting/crafting new things, it changes all the time!
 Here are some of the main tools and resources in my craft stash:

-- Sewing: I currently use a Brother sewing machine and a Brother serger.
+- Sewing: I currently use a Elna sewing machine (previous a Brother) and a Brother serger.
 I like having cutting options, including a sharp set of scissors reserved for fabric, general purpose scissors, snips for tiny tasks, and a rotary cutter.
 Without any doubt, one of my most used craft items is my self-healing cutting mat.
 I use and abuse it as my work area topper/protector, not just for cutting fabric.
 Fabric depends on the project and what’s in my stash or on sale.

 - Needle Felting: I use a Clover needle felting pen tool and find it very easy to handle.
 My favourite roving is from Ashford, locally produced here in New Zealand.